-Two of the largest operators in the world, China Telecom and China Unicom, agreed to team on building and maintaining 5G radio access networks across the country, a move designed to accelerate deployment and slash associated costs.
+Two of the largest operators in the world, China Telecom and China Unicom, agreed to team on building and maintaining 5G radio access networks across the country, a move designed to accelerate deployments and slash associated costs.

 Each will be responsible for running their own core networks, but will share spectrum resources and a single RAN network (which typically accounts for around 80 per cent of an operator’s capex).
 Under the agreement, the two companies will be individually responsible for construction and maintenance in specific regions.